 There has been a massive switch in how companies interact with customers.
 Expectations in terms of personalisation, ease, and availability have skyrocketed thanks to improvements in UI and UX online.
 The online world has already had an irreversible influence on our offline lives.

-Touchpoint marketing is all about translating the lessons learned from this decade of disruption to communicating with visitors in real life.
+Smart signage is all about translating the lessons learned from this decade of disruption to communicating with visitors in real life.

-Making the transition to touchpoint marketing
+Making the transition to smart signage

 It is time to connect with audience members and build up a relation instead of creating intrusive advertisements to fight for the attention of new customers.
 This goes just as well for the private as the public sector.
 People expect the personalisation and ease they are used to online in the real world as well.